-As the operators of this website, White Mountain Tyre & Battery Ltd (company registration number: NI015353) and Silkmoth Ltd understand that your privacy is important to you and that you care about how your personal data is used and shared online.
+As the operator of this website, White Mountain Tyre & Battery Ltd (company registration number: NI015353) and the technology provider, Silkmoth Ltd, we understand that your privacy is important to you and that you care about how your personal data is used and shared online.
 We respect and value the privacy of everyone who visits this website (“Our Site”) and will only collect and use personal data in ways that are described here, and in a manner that is consistent with Our obligations and your rights under the law.

 1. Definitions and Interpretation

 In this Policy, the following terms shall have the following meanings:

 “Account”means an account required to access and/or use certain areas and features of Our Site;

 “Cookie”means a small text file placed on your computer or device by Our Site when you visit certain parts of Our Site and/or when you use certain features of Our Site.
 Details of the Cookies used by Our Site are set out in section 13, below;

 “Cookie Law”means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003;

 “personal data”means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Site.
 This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”); and